finos/FDC3/docs/api/spec.md

 1. ***User channels***, which:
     - facilitate the creation of user-controlled context links between applications (often via the selection of a color channel),
-    - are created and named by the Desktop Agent,
+    - are created and named by the desktop agent,
     - are discoverable (via the [`getUserChannels()`](ref/DesktopAgent#getuserchannels) API call),
     - can be 'joined' (via the [`joinUserChannel()`](ref/DesktopAgent#joinuserchannel) API call).